 Dealing with this crisis

-The ongoing crisis makes it abundantly clear that the lack of supply of containers is affecting shippers from all around the globe.
+The ongoing crisis in the sea freight shipping industry makes it abundantly clear that the lack of supply of containers is affecting shippers from all around the globe.
 To deal with this situation the empty containers need to be refilled real fast.
 A reduction of idle time for containers is the only way forward and this will only be possible when the current pandemic gets over.